-Here’s everything you need to know before try before trying cannabis edibles from a licensed dispensary.
+Here’s everything you need to know before taking cannabis edibles.

 One of the biggest misconceptions about edibles is thinking they’re just cannabis in food form.
 They’re not.

-Edibles give you completely different type of high than smoking or vaping, even if the THC number looks similar.
+Edibles give you different type of high than smoking or vaping.

-Here’s a quick list of everything you should know:
+Here’s a quick list of everything you should know before taking an edible:

 -